 Things to do near Trafalgar Square:

+Other things to do near Trafalgar Square London?
 Since Trafalgar Square is located in the heart of the city, there are plenty of attractions to see and explore.
 Here are a few to put on your list.

 National Portrait Gallery